isec-tugraz/TLBSideChannel/README.md

 ### How to Access

-We provide the source code ([github](https://github.com/isec-tugraz/TLBSideChannel/tree/artifact-evaluation)) for performing the timing side channel.
+We provide the source code ([github](https://github.com/isec-tugraz/TLBSideChannel/tree/artifact-evaluation) and [zenodo](https://zenodo.org/records/14736361)) for performing the timing side channel.

 ### Hardware Dependencies